ECuiDev/obsidian-quiz-generator/README.md

   - Adding a folder adds all of the notes inside it, as well as any notes in its subfolders.
 If you select an extremely large folder (thousands of files and hundreds of subfolders), it could take a few seconds for it to be added.
 - Use the [x](https://lucide.dev/icons/x) icon to remove individual notes/folders, and the [book](https://lucide.dev/icons/book-x) icon to remove everything.
 - Once you've added your notes and/or folders, select the [webhook](https://lucide.dev/icons/webhook) icon to generate the questions.
-  - The quiz UI will open automatically when the generation is complete (it usually takes at least a few seconds).
+  - The Quiz UI will open automatically when the generation is complete (it usually takes at least a few seconds).
   - The generation time may vary based on the length of your notes and the number of questions to generate.

 ### Saving